JustYuuto/deezer-discord-rpc/README.md

 * Can hide the activity if song is not playing
 * Can set a "Listening to" status (like Spotify)
 * Includes an ad-blocker, so it can block Deezer ads, Sentry requests...
+* Supports songs and radios (will soon support podcasts)

 ## Screenshots